cilium/cilium/clustermesh-apiserver/README.md

 ### K8s synchronization

-It performs the job of synchronizing CiliumIdentites, CiliumEndpoints, CiliumNodes and Kubernetes services from k8s datastore to the KVStore (etcd).
+It performs the job of synchronizing CiliumIdentities, CiliumEndpoints, CiliumNodes and Kubernetes services from k8s datastore to the KVStore (etcd).

 ### Heartbeat update